 Without introducing himself, Klev said, “What’s this on your wrist?”
 He pulled her hand closer to his face.
 A line of orange dots and dashes was inked into her skin.
 “It’s your first name in Morse Code.”

 “Yes,” she replied slowly as she ran a hand through her short blonde hair.
 “It’s my Signature.”
-Nasiram paused, tilting her head as she looked them over.
+Nasiram paused, tilting her head.
 “You don’t know what that is?”

-“Well we know how to read the code,” Lom replied.
+“Well, we know how to read the code,” Lom replied, joining the conversation.
+He inspected what Nasiram called her Signature.
 “We just don’t know why you felt the need to permanently tattoo your name on yourself.”

 “All Clan members must have one.
 It acts as an electronic identification marker.
 Signatures are required to enjoy certain facilities in the Lower Region and Market Levels.”